 - The guitar player can feel the strings

-These can of course be used on both acoustic and electric however I’d have to say these are probably best suited for classical players but hey, there are no rules for plectrums!
+These can, of course, be used on both acoustic guitar and electric guitar.
+However I’d have to say these are probably best suited for classical players but hey, there are no rules for plectrums!

 6) The Coin Plectrum

-The coin plectrum was made famous by guitarist, Brian May from the legendary band Queen as well as Billy Gibbons of ZZ Top.
-I’m sure Brian May and Billy Gibbons were not the first people to use a coin as a guitar pick but, they sure as hell brought them into the guitarist limelight as a real thing.
+The coin plectrum was made famous by guitarist, Brian May from the legendary band Queen.
+As well as Billy Gibbons of ZZ Top.
+I’m sure Brian May and Billy Gibbons were not the first people to use a coin as a guitar pick but, they sure as hell brought them into the limelight.

 Brian May just uses a round coin, it is actually a British coin that is no longer in existence called a “sixpence”.
-However nowadays there are actually companies that forge these coins into the shape of guitar picks such as the one pictured left.
+However, nowadays there are actually companies that forge these coins into the shape of guitar picks such as the one pictured above.

 7) Everly Star Guitar Picks